Doris Roberts: Film and television

-Roberts achieved much of her fame for her role as Marie Barone on Everybody Loves Raymond.
+Roberts achieved much of her fame for her role as Marie Barone on Everybody Loves Raymond, which ran on CBS from 1996 to 2005.
 She was reportedly one of 100 actresses considered for the role.
 For her work on the series, she was nominated for seven Emmy Awards (and won four times) for Outstanding Supporting Actress in a Comedy Series.
 She had previously won an Emmy for a guest appearance on St. Elsewhere, playing a homeless woman, and was also once nominated for her role on Remington Steele.
 She was nominated for appearances on Perfect Strangers and a PBS special called The Sunset Gang.

 In 2003, she made a guest appearance as Gordo's grandmother in Lizzie McGuire.
 The same year, she received a star on the Hollywood Walk of Fame.
 In 2006, she starred in Our House as a wealthy woman who took in homeless people into her own house, and in Grandma's Boy.

 In 2007, she made a guest appearance on Law & Order: Criminal Intent.
 In 2008, she appeared in the romantic comedy Play the Game alongside Andy Griffith, who plays a lonely widowed grandfather re-entering the dating world after a 60-year hiatus.
 Roberts appeared in the 2009 film Aliens in the Attic, which was filmed in Auckland, New Zealand.
+She starred as Emily Merkle (Mrs. Miracle) in the Hallmark television film Mrs. Miracle (2009) and its sequel, Call Me Mrs. Miracle (2010).
 She played George Needleman's mother in Tyler Perry's Madea's Witness Protection (2012).

 On September 23, 2010, she played Ms. Rinsky, Brick Heck's teacher in the second-season premiere episode of The Middle.
 This appearance reunited her with Patricia Heaton, her co-star from Everybody Loves Raymond.
-The two women's characters, of course, clash, with Heaton's Frankie Heck always managing to get pushed out of sorts into disastrous action usually resulting in some kind of public chastisement by Roberts' Rinsky, an expert at passive-aggressive manipulation.
 Roberts returned in two other episodes that season, "The Math Class" and the finale, "Back to Summer".
 In 2013 she was a special guest star in the Major Crimes episode "There’s No Place Like Home".

 Stage

 Roberts' stage career began in the 1950s on Broadway.
-She appeared in numerous Broadway shows including William Marchant's The Desk Set (with Shirley Booth), Neil Simon's The Last of the Red Hot Lovers (with James Coco and Linda Lavin) and Terrence McNally's Bad Habits.
+She appeared in numerous Broadway shows including William Saroyan's The Time of Your Life, William Marchant's The Desk Set (with Shirley Booth), Neil Simon's The Last of the Red Hot Lovers (with James Coco and Linda Lavin) and Terrence McNally's Bad Habits.
 She starred in McNally's Unusual Acts of Devotion at the LaJolla Playhouse in June 2009.